SonarSource/sonarlint-vscode/README.md

 ### JS/TS analysis specific requirements

 To analyze JavaScript and TypeScript code, SonarLint requires Node.js executable.
-The minimal supported version is `12.22.0` for standalone analysis or connected mode with SonarCloud.
-For connected mode with SonarQube, it depends on the version of the JS/TS analyzer on your SonarQube server.
+The minimal supported version is `12.22.0` for standalone analysis or Connected Mode with SonarCloud.
+For Connected Mode with SonarQube, it depends on the version of the JS/TS analyzer on your SonarQube server.
 SonarLint will attempt to automatically locate node, or you can force the location using:

 ```json
     {